btcpayserver/btcpayserver-azure/README.md

 [![BTCPay - One Click Setup](http://img.youtube.com/vi/Bxs95BdEMHY/mqdefault.jpg)](http://www.youtube.com/watch?v=Bxs95BdEMHY "BTCPay - One Click Setup")

+** It must be noted that even if this repository's goal is to make deployment on Azure easy, you can use it on your own VM, see [Running without Azure](#running-without-azure) **

 # Deploy via Microsoft Azure Portal

 Click on this button and follow instructions: